apache/drill/_docs/tutorials/030-analyzing-the-yelp-academic-dataset.md

 community is working on more exciting features around nested data and supporting data with changing schemas in upcoming releases.

-As an example, a new FLATTEN function is in development (an upcoming feature in 0.7).
-This function can be used to dynamically rationalize semi-structured data so you can apply even deeper SQL functionality.
+The FLATTEN function can be used to dynamically rationalize semi-structured data so you can apply even deeper SQL functionality.
 Here is a sample query:

 #### Get a flattened list of categories for each business